-Russia says 10 people killed in Ukrainian attack on Belgorod
+Russia says 21 people killed in Ukrainian attack on Belgorod

 — Volodymyr Zelenskyy / Володимир Зеленський (@ZelenskyyUa) December 30, 2023

 “Relief operations in the aftermath of yesterday’s Russian attack continue.
-Almost 120 cities and villages have been affected, with hundreds of civilian objects damaged,” Ukraine’s President Volodymyr Zelenskyy posted on X on Saturday.
+Almost 120 cities and villages have been affected, with hundreds of civilian objects damaged,” Ukraine’s President Volodymyr Zelenskyy wrote on X.

-“Russian attack affected a total of 159 people.
-As of now, unfortunately, there are 39 fatalities … Those injured have received all the necessary assistance,” he added.

-January 1 will be declared a day of mourning in Kyiv, where at least 16 people were killed, Mayor Vitali Klitschko said.
+January 1 will be declared a day of mourning in Kyiv, the capital, where at least 16 people were killed, Mayor Vitali Klitschko said.

-The United Nations Security Council criticised Russia for carrying out its massive air assault at a meeting on Friday.
-But Russia’s ambassador to the UN, Vasily Nebenzya, said Moscow had “exclusively only targeted military infrastructure in Ukraine”.
+The UNSC criticised Russia for carrying out its huge air assault at a meeting on Friday.
+But Russia’s Nebenzya claimed Moscow had “exclusively only targeted military infrastructure in Ukraine”.

-Fighting along the front line is largely bogged down by winter weather after Ukraine’s summer counteroffensive failed to make a significant breakthrough along the roughly 1,000km (620-mile) line of contact.
+Fighting along the front line is largely bogged down by winter weather after Ukraine’s summer counteroffensive failed to make a significant breakthrough along the roughly 1,000km (620-mile) front line.

 Russia’s continuing aerial attacks have also generated concern among Ukraine’s neighbours.